 - Stir in the sweet potatoes and mix well, ensuring that the spicy onion mix covers them well.

-- Add the rest of the ingredients, bring to the boil then reduce to a low heat, cover and simmer for 20-30 minutes until the lentils and sweet potatoes are cooked through.
+- Add the lentils, coconut milk and water bring to the boil then reduce to a low heat, cover and simmer for 20-30 minutes until the lentils and sweet potatoes are cooked through.

 - Stir occasionally to prevent sticking and add a dash more water if it's starting to look dry.